llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/misc/coroutine-hostile-raii.rst

 Options
 -------

-.. option:: RAIIDenyList
+.. option:: RAIITypesList

     A semicolon-separated list of qualified types which should not be allowed to persist across suspension points.
-   Do not include ``::`` in the beginning of the qualified name.
+    Eg: ``my::lockable; a::b;::my::other::lockable;``
-   Eg: ``my::lockable; a::b; ::my::other::lockable;``
+    The default value of this option is ``"std::lock_guard;std::scoped_lock"``.